SOCCER PLAYER

 Icon of person Juan Carlos Arce

-Juan Carlos Arce Justiniano (born 10 April 1985) is a Bolivian professional footballer who plays as a forward or winger for Blooming and the Bolivia national team.
+Juan Carlos Arce Justiniano (born 10 April 1985) is a retired Bolivian professional footballer who played as a forward or winger.
+His last professional club was Blooming in the Bolivian first division.
 Read more on Wikipedia

 Memorability Metrics